livaage/pyhep-dev-ml-talk/README.md

 # Install dependencies including RISE
 pip install -r requirements.txt

+# If you're using JupyterLab, also install:
+pip install jupyterlab-rise

 # If you get protobuf errors (MessageFactory issue), run:
 pip install --upgrade "protobuf>=3.20.3,<4.0.0"

-# Launch the notebook
+# Launch the notebook (choose one):
-jupyter notebook pyhep-talk.ipynb
+jupyter notebook pyhep-talk.ipynb    # For Jupyter Notebook
+# OR
+jupyter lab pyhep-talk.ipynb         # For JupyterLab

 # Click the chart icon (📊) in the toolbar to start the slideshow
 # Or use Alt+R (Windows/Linux) or Option+R (Mac)